hideokamoto/hello-wapuu/readme.txt

 === Hello Wapuu ===
-Contributors: khoshino
-Donate link: http://wp3.jp/
+Contributors: khoshino, wokamoto, jim912, odyssey, mayukojpn, toro_unit, yuusuke Donate link: http://wp3.jp/
 Tags: widget, widgets, admin, dashboard, event, events, plugin, plugins, wapuu Requires at least: 2.9.2
-Tested up to: 3.2.1
+Tested up to: 4.3
-Stable tag: 0.2
+Stable tag: 0.3

-WordPress Japanese official character "Wapuu" is plugin to speak a message on a dashboard.
+Ja.wordpress.org official character "わぷー(Wapuu)" will tell you about your activity on a dashboard.

 == Description ==
-WordPress Japanese official character "Wapuu" is plugin to speak a message on a dashboard.
+Ja.wordpress.org official character "わぷー(Wapuu)" will tell you about your activity on a dashboard.
-Only Japanese supports it now.
-In future versions, it is going to support the translation files.
+It's ready for translation from Japanese to your language.

 = Functions =
 1. The current time is displayed on the dashboard.